hphelion/documentation/moonshot/manage.troubleshooting.md

 ##### Solution

-Before booting the VM with the HP Cloud OS ISO media, ensure that the virtual disk format is IDE or SCSI.
+Before booting the VM with the HP Cloud OS for Moonshot ISO media, ensure that the virtual disk format is IDE or SCSI.